Mk 14 Enhanced Battle Rifle: Mk 14 MOD 0

-Mk 14 Mod 1
+Mk 14 MOD 1

 The Mod 1 variant is a CQB variant of the Mk 14.
 It has its battle rifle features featuring the EBR chassis with small hand guard and tube extension with a Magpul CTR stock (with the cheek riser), which were developed at the Naval Surface Warfare Center Crane Division in 2006.

-Mk 14 Mod 2
+Mk 14 EBR MOD 2

-This variant of the Mk 14 has a longer barrel length, retaining the M14 barrel length with 22 inch; and compared to the Mod 0 and Mod 1 versions, making it rely on precision, and the stock & barrel is found on the M14 Forum as its stock and barrel are very difficult to find.
+This extremely rare prototype variant of the Mk 14 was made by taking M14 SSR (Sniper Security Rifle) barreled actions in Navy possession and fitting them into a prototype chassis.
+It thus has the locked fire selector and 22" precision barrel of the SSR.
+The chassis, made only in Navy Seal Grey, uses a unique buffer tube adapter (angled lower than that of the Mod 1) fitted with a Magpul PRS 2 Buttstock.
+Due to its greater accuracy/range, it was given to the Maritime Expeditionary Security Force for providing overwatch for VBSS teams.
+Sources suggest a range of 50-250 ever made.

 M14 EBR-RI

 Just like the Mod 0, it has the Sage EBR chassis, but it retained the M14 barrel length as the same thing mentioned from the Mod 2.
-This variant is adopted by Delta Force, US Marines (as a concept development to make the M39 EMR) & US Army, while in use by the Navy SEAL.
+This variant is adopted by Delta Force, US Marines (as a concept development to make the M39 EMR), US Army & US Coast Guard (under the name M14T), while in use by the Navy SEAL.

 M39 Enhanced Marksman Rifle

 The M39 Enhanced Marksman Rifle began development around 2006 at the request of Marine Corps Systems Command, who wanted a versatile semi-automatic rifle that could operate alongside the M40A5.
 It entered service in 2008, replacing the standard M14 DMR in Marine Corps usage.
+The M39 EMR generally features a lighter-color Navy Seal Grey chassis.